Steve Rubel is drawing on a number of sources to come up with a solution to “always on” that allows him to be productive.

 The underpinning of all the ideas is that we’re dealing with too much information, disruptions, meetings, schedules, RSS feeds, email, blogs, telephone calls, voice mail to accomplish much.

-He’s rallying to Marc Andreessen’s The Pmarca Guide to Personal Productivity and Tim Ferriss’ ideas in his book “The 4-Hour Work Week
+He’s rallying to Marc Andreessen’s The Pmarca Guide to Personal Productivity and Tim Ferriss’ ideas in his book “The 4-Hour Work Week,” and a twist on the 80/20 rule.

 I haven’t had time to read Ferriss’ biz best seller, but I did read Andressen’s post.